 Many aquarists are not aware that many high bio load capacity pond filters make EXCELLENT aquarium filters, often at lower prices to comparable canister filters.

-However for Aquarium Keepers who can think “outside the box” a Clear Stream 1200 has vastly more bio capacity (it holds 5 liters of media) than about 80% of the current offering of canister filters currently available today for only $99 plus a power head or pump to run it.
+However for Aquarium Keepers who can think “outside the box” a pressurized pond filter has vastly more bio capacity than about 95% of the current offering of canister filters currently available today.

 Supplemental Pumps for Canister Filters:

 You can also connect a power head to a “dead” canister filter as well so as to continue to use it without buying a new filter.